 Funding always facilitates the beginning of a process in civil society.
 Every task requires time and money.
 While participating organizations and individuals can take care of their own costs, it would be very rewarding if some individuals and businesses came forward with funds to sponsor and host these dialogs.
 American Muslims can start a dialog in North America where there is no conflict in the Shia-Sunni community and then inspire and sponsor dialogs where it is needed the most.

-- What type of political/religious rhetoric can hurt at personal level
+What type of political/religious rhetoric can hurt at a personal level

 Shia-Sunni conflict and sectarian terrorism is tearing our community apart.